 Now that you’ve seen the numbers, one thing probably stands out: The longer you wait for CPP and OAS, the more you’ll get.
 “Say you only wait for one year, till you’re 66.
 Then your CPP benefit will be 8.4% higher and your OAS benefit will be 7.2% greater,” Coutts says.
 “That’s still an attractive rate of return.
 And it’s money that will be locked in for the rest of your life.”

 What if you keep working while you’ve postponed collecting CPP and OAS?
-Then you also get more time to add to your retirement savings, and less time that you will need your savings to last.
+Then you also get more time to add to your retirement savings.
+And you’ll need your savings to last a shorter time.

 Playing the waiting game clearly pays off, but can it work for you?
 A lot of the decision depends on your health and your other sources of retirement income.
 Before you dip into your government benefits, Coutts recommends asking yourself three questions: